 The final passenger workings were on Christmas Eve, handling the 17.12 Perth - Arbroath and 18.33 Arbroath - Dundee.

-June 1980 No.2 cab 2nd man's side by front handrail - large area of paint missing (carried until withdrawn).
+No.2 cab 2nd man's side by front handrail - large area of paint missing: June 1980 - until withdrawn.

 Not all known passenger workings are recorded on this page.